-Throughout the year the company continued its principal activities with the Directors and management continually reviewing operational budgets and cash flow forecasts on a monthly basis.
-It is important to note due to the impacts of the health crisis the Club's trade has been inconsistent which has had a direct impact on the Clubs financial performance for the current financial year when compared to the comparative period.
-These fluctuations in trade were managed by the management team and Directors as best as possible with summary details of those activities set out below:
+Throughout the year the Company continued its principal activities with the Directors and Management, continually reviewing operational budgets and cash flow forecasts on a monthly basis.
+It is important to note due to the impacts of the health crisis in the prior financial year we observed inconsistency in the Clubs financial performance in the previous financial year when compared to the current year.
+These fluctuations in trade were managed by the Management team and Directors as best as possible with summary details of those activities set out below: